Plotting 2D data¶

 constructor function.

-You can do so using the cmap
+You can do so using the cmap and cmap_kw arguments, available with

-plotting methods wrapped by apply_cmap
+plotting methods wrapped by apply_cmap. cmap and cmap_kw

-and the resulting colormap is
+are passed to Colormap and the resulting colormap is

 used for the plot.
 For example, to create and apply a monochromatic colormap,

-you can simply use cmap='color_name'
+you can simply use cmap='color_name'.

-The apply_cmap
+The apply_cmap wrapper also

-arguments.
+adds the norm and norm_kw arguments.
 They are passed to the

-constructor function,
+Norm constructor function,

 and the resulting normalizer is used for the plot.
 By default,

-selects the colormap normalization range based on
+apply_cmap selects the colormap normalization range based on

 the data.
-The range can be set explicitly by passing the usual vmin
+The range can be set explicitly by passing the usual vmin and vmax

 keywords to the plotting command (see the next section